-Two major heat waves roasting Lower 48 states; 175 million Americans under alerts
+Two major heat waves roasting Lower 48 states, 175 million Americans under alerts

 “With the widespread heat expected, there is an enhanced risk to sensitive groups.
 Drink lots of water, check on neighbors, friends and family often, and locate to a cool space during the peak heating time frames,” the Weather Service in Portland wrote.

 Portland will see temperatures gradually moderate over the weekend.
-The excessive-heat warning remains in effect until Saturday, with forecast highs in the mid-90s, but temperatures will slip into the 80s by Sunday.
+The excessive heat warning remains in effect until Saturday, with forecast highs in the mid-90s, but temperatures will slip into the 80s by Sunday.

-Instigating the heat is a sprawling high-pressure system colloquially known as a “heat dome.”
+Instigating the heat is a sprawling high pressure system colloquially known as a “heat dome.”
 It will remain centered offshore of the Pacific Northwest, bringing sinking, warming air and a flow out of British Columbia.
 That pumps in hot air from over the land, reinforcing the anomalously toasty temperatures and helping subdue the cooler marine layer lapping at the coast.

-In Seattle, the heat begins in earnest on Thursday, when the Weather Service predicts a high near 94 degrees, compared to an average of 78.
-Elsewhere in western Washington state, the Weather Service is predicting highs of 99 in Olympia and 90 in Bellingham, both of which would be records for Aug.
+In Seattle, the heat begins in earnest on Thursday, when the Weather Service predicts a high near 94 degrees compared to an average of 78.
+Elsewhere in western Washington, the Weather Service is predicting highs of 99 in Olympia and 90 in Bellingham, both of which would be records for Aug.
 12.

 Friday is forecast to be Seattle’s hottest day, with a high of 96, which would best the Aug.
 13 record of 92 degrees.
 Temperatures then moderate into the upper 80s Saturday and more refreshing 70s on Sunday.

-In western Washington, Spokane is predicted to see highs close to 100 degrees through Saturday and is under an excessive-heat warning.
+In western Washington, Spokane is predicted to see highs close to 100 degrees through Saturday and is under an excessive heat warning.

-The combination of high temperatures and low humidity is expected to elevate the wildfire risk in Northern California and interior Oregon and Washington for the next several days.
-The Weather Service in Medford wrote that its index for predicting fire plume growth is in the 95th percentile or higher through Thursday.
+The combination of high temperatures and low humidity are expected to elevate the wildfire risk in northern California and interior Oregon and Washington for the next several days.
+The Weather Service in Medford wrote its index for predicting fire plume growth is in the 95th percentile or higher through Thursday.
 In addition, a few dry thunderstorms that emit lightning but little rain are possible, which could ignite new blazes.

 Heat wave in the Central U.S. and East

 It’s not just the Pacific Northwest experiencing yet another brutal scorcher.
 Much of the central and eastern Lower 48 is stuck beneath another heat dome languishing and delivering a summertime steam bath.
-While this high-pressure ridge is less impressive from a meteorological standpoint, it’s more strategically positioned.
+While this high pressure ridge is less impressive from a meteorological standpoint, it’s more strategically positioned.
 That helps it to truck a soupy, sultry air mass northward.

-The out-of-bounds system, often referred to as the “Bermuda High,” is banked unusually far west — helping clockwise winds to spread a southerly breeze over most of the eastern half of the nation.
+The out of bounds system, often referred to as the “Bermuda High,” is banked unusually far west — helping clockwise winds to spread a southerly breeze over most of the eastern half of the nation.

-Heat advisories blanket most of the Midwest and Mississippi Valley, where the combination of exceptional heat and tropical humidity will yield heat index values well into the 100- to 105-degree range.
+Heat advisories blanket most of the Midwest and Mississippi Valley, where the combination of exceptional heat and tropical humidity will yield heat index values well into the 100 to 105 degree range.
 In cities, paved surfaces, concrete and other materials associated with the “urban heat island” effect could preclude nighttime lows from falling appreciably, posing a danger to vulnerable populations without access to adequate cooling.

-That’s why places like Kansas City and St. Louis are under their own localized excessive-heat warnings.
-Kansas City can expect “dangerously hot conditions with heat index values up to 110 degrees,” according to the Weather Service.
+That’s why places like Kansas City and St. Louis are under their own localized excessive heat warnings.
+Kansas City can expect “dangerously hot conditions with heat index values up to 110 degrees," according to the Weather Service.
 “Overnight lows will only dip down to about 80 degrees.”

-The heat will be equally unforgiving east of the Appalachians, too.
+The heat will be equally unforgiving east of the Appalachians too.
 Washington is projected to see a high of 100 degrees on Thursday.
 That would mark the first time the nation’s capital has hit the century mark since Aug.
 15, 2016.

 That’s dependent on the exact wind direction, since the sensor is located at Reagan National Airport, adjacent to the Potomac River.
 A westerly wind would keep any breeze off the river at bay.

 New York City is looking at a high of 93 degrees, and Boston could hit 96, their hottest high since June.
-Both Boston and the Big Apple should remain equally hot Friday, although Washington, D.C., may cool to “only” 97 degrees.
+Both Boston and the Big Apple should remain equally hot Friday, though Washington D.C. may cool to “only” 97 degrees.

-An excessive-heat warning is in effect for New York City and the Tri-State area through Thursday.
-It warns of “extreme heat and humidity” and “dangerously hot conditions with heat index values up to 108 degrees.”
+An excessive heat warning is in effect for New York City and the Tri-State area through Thursday, and warns of “extreme heat and humidity” and “dangerously hot conditions with heat index values up to 108 degrees."

 Some semblance of moderation will come Saturday when the Interstate 95 corridor will climb into the upper 80s rather than 90s as a weak cold front swings through.